benoit-dubreuil/fiber-config-generator/doc/research.md

 were defined.
 Thenceforth, in order to delegate the white matter phantom generation to an external library, in addition to the preceeding general requirements, it is imperative that it is completely accessible and open to modifications, and that it parameterizes and allows its users to control the axon distribution, neural morphology and biological neural network.
-Those new sine quibus non make Simulation Generator incompliant.
+Thus, Simulation Generator is incompatible with the new sine quibus non.

 TODO : Detailed explications of what is wrong.